mwq07081997/openai_chatbot/README.md

-# LongtermChatExternalSources
+# OpenAI Chatbot with memory storage

-GPT-3 chatbot with long-term memory and external sources.
+OpenAI chatbot with memory storage and external sources.

 ## Prerequisites